flexdashboardPlotly is a flexible framework for producing interactive graphics; it

 There are several practical differences comparing ggplot

-, but the underlying conceptual framework is
+and plot_ly, but the underlying conceptual framework is

 similar.
 We need to define a dataset, specify how variables map to plot